Henry Percy, 2nd Earl of Northumberland: Service to the king

 Northumberland served occasionally in Henry V's wars in France over the following years.
 He joined the king on an expedition to the Continent in 1416, and sent a minor contingent of soldiers the next year.
 His main task, however, was the defence of the Scottish Borders, and on 16 December 1416 he was appointed Warden of the East March.
 In late August 1417, the Scots invaded northern England; while Albany laid siege to Berwick Castle, the Earl of Douglas attempted to take Roxburgh Castle.
 Percy lifted the siege of Berwick, and forced both Albany and Douglas across the border.
 At the same time, he was also involved in national political affairs, and acted as steward at the coronation of Henry's queen Catherine on 24 February 1421.

 When Henry V died in 1422, Northumberland was appointed a member of the council appointed to govern during the minority of Henry VI.
 He might have been involved in an embassy to the Council of Siena in 1423, but still, his main area of responsibility lay in the border region.
-In the council, he seems to have belonged to Bishop Henry Beaufort's social circle, and he followed Beaufortnow cardinalto peace negotiations at Berwick in 1429.
+In the council, he seems to have belonged to Bishop Henry Beaufort's social circle, and he followed Beaufort—now cardinal—to peace negotiations at Berwick in 1429.
 As Warden of the East March, he was constantly occupied with peace negotiations and defence of northern England, but his efforts were constantly frustrated, and in 1434 he resigned his commission.
 The next year, Richard Neville, Earl of Salisbury, equally exasperated by the lack of royal support, gave up his commission as Warden of the West March.
 Northumberland was appointed joint warden with the earl of Huntingdon of both marches for one year, during which time, although suffering defeat by the Earl of Angus at the Battle of Piperdean, he was able to repel a siege on Roxburgh by James I of Scotland.
 In 1440 he was once more appointed Warden of the West March, and this time held the position until his death.